-- 1. Assess the effectiveness of the Police Service's Respectful Workplace Program. - 2.
-Conduct a compliance audit for salary and benefits and a review of working conditions of any sworn officers, civilian members or any individual staff member, including him or herself, to ensure consistency with the appropriate contract as negotiated and signed by the Board. - 3.
+- 1. Assess the effectiveness of the Police Service's Respectful Workplace Program. - Conduct a compliance audit for salary and benefits and a review of working conditions of any sworn officers, civilian members or any individual staff member, including him or herself, to ensure consistency with the appropriate contract as negotiated and signed by the Board. - 3.
 Assess the effectiveness of the Performance Review Program.

-- 1. On an annual basis, the Chief of Police shall: - a) Provide a summary of usage and outcomes of the Respectful Workplace Program. - b) Report the compliance rate and other outcomes of the Performance Review Program. - c) Report the number of complaints filed by members with the Ontario Human Rights Commission. - Report on progress toward achieving the 'Employer of Choice for All in Policing" strategy.
+- 1. On an annual basis, the Chief of Police shall: - a) Provide a summary of usage and outcomes of the Respectful Workplace Program. - b) Report the compliance rate and other outcomes of the Performance Review Program. - c) Report the number of complaints filed by members with the Ontario Human Rights Commission.

-Policy Number: P olicy Subject:
+Policy Number: Policy Subject:

-CR-2 F INANCIAL PLANNING AND OPERATIONS
+CR-2 FINANCIAL PI ANNING AND OPERATIONS

-LEGISLATIVE REFER AUTHORITY RENCE / Police Services Act sections 31(1)(c) & 39(1)
+LEGISLATIVE AUTHORITY REFERENCE / Police Services Act sections 31(1)(c) & 39(1)

 DATE APPROVED June 1999

-DATE REVIEWED 2007, 2009, 2012
+DATE REVIEWED 2007, 2009, 2012, 2015

 DATES AMENDED 24 September 2007

 22 June 2009

-DATE TO BE REVIEWED 2015
+DATE TO BE REVIEV WED 2018

-REPORTING REQUIREMEN NTS Quarterly financial reports and
+REPORTING REQUI REMENTS Quarterly financial reports and

 annual multi-year operating and capital

 budgets